-As with all other aspects of squatting, it is to your advantage to work through a local squatting group.
-Over the last few years there has been a sharp decline in the number of squatting groups so you will probably have to cope on your own.
-But don't try to squat a house by yourself-always have at least one other person with you and preferably more.
-It's easier to make sure that you are not evicted without a court order if you squat with enough people to ensure there's someone at home all the time (see LAW).
+As with all other aspects of squatting, it is better to work through a local squatting group.
+Over the last few years there has been a decline in the number of squatting groups, so unfortunately you will probably have to manage without the support of a group.
+But don't try to squat on your own.
+Always have enough people with you to make sure that at least one, and preferably more, can be guaranteed to be in all the time.
+This way you can't be legally evicted under Section 6 (see LAW again).